nityendrasingh/BitMEXAssistant/README.md

 4. Automated Dollar Cost Averaging (buying/selling over time)
 5. Place scaled orders above and below current price
 6. Assisted market orders, and limit orders (including reduce only, post only and hidden orders)

+## Install
+You can find the installation file at https://github.com/BigBlueBit/BitMEXAssistant/tree/master/Install.

 ## Video Series
 Please view the video series for the journey of this application.
 Start at the beginning and understand everything, or find a video pertaining to a particular area of the application you are interested.
 The entire journey is being documented in this video library tutorial.